aangatla/ForestCoverTypeProject/README.md

 # ***How to do the Predictions using API***

-Step1: Go to the following url: https://aangatla-forestcovertypeproject-app-xm4f7p.streamlit.app/
+Step1: Go to the following url:</br>
+https://aangatla-forestcovertypeproject-app-xm4f7p.streamlit.app/

 Step2: Insert the file at the required location